tteck/Proxmox/HACS.md

 **This script is for installing HACS on Home Assistant Container LXC ONLY**

-Run the following from the Home Assistant container (LXC) console
+Run the following from the Home Assistant Container LXC console
 ```
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/tteck/Proxmox/main/hacs.sh)"
 ```